Freedomland U.S.A.: Site

 Two consultants at Marco Engineering performed a feasibility study for the location of Wood's proposed American-history theme park.
-By late 1958, Wood had pitched his American-history park concept to the Webb & Knapp development company.
-Early the next year, a site was selected: a portion of a 400 acre plot owned by Webb & Knapp in the northeast Bronx, New York City.
-The site, in the northeast Bronx, was a former municipal landfill, originally marshland fed by Rattlesnake Creek and the Hutchinson River.
+By late 1958, Wood had pitched his American-history park concept to the Webb and Knapp development company.
+Early the next year, a site was selected: a portion of a 400 acre plot owned by Webb and Knapp in the northeast Bronx section of New York City.
+The site, in the Baychester neighborhood, was a former municipal landfill, originally marshland fed by Rattlesnake Creek and the Hutchinson River.
 This led to a profusion of mosquitoes during certain periods of the year.

 The International Recreation Corporation (IRC) was incorporated in Boston in April 1959 to oversee development of the proposed park.
-Webb & Knapp's principal owner, William Zeckendorf, announced the plans for Freedomland on April 30, 1959.
-National Development Corporation (NDC), a Webb & Knapp subsidiary, as well as Freedomland Inc., an IRC subsidiary, were created to operate and manage the theme park.
+Webb and Knapp's principal owner, William Zeckendorf, announced the plans for Freedomland on April 30, 1959.
+National Development Corporation (NDC), a Webb and Knapp subsidiary, as well as Freedomland Inc., an IRC subsidiary, were created to operate and manage the theme park.
 Wood and IRC president Peter De Met announced further details of the proposed park at a press conference that May.
 According to Wood and De Met, the park was to cover 205 acre and would have space for up to 32,000 visitors.
 About 85 acre would be developed for the park itself, and 125 acre would house parking, maintenance areas, and other service areas.
 There would also be a 12,000-spot parking lot and a 600-room motel.

-In mid-1959, Freedomland Inc. leased the site for a 50-year period.
+In mid-1959, Freedomland Inc. leased the site for 50 years.
 IRC issued about one million shares, which were then sold to NDC and Freedomland Inc. The IRC offered 580,000 shares to the public in July 1959, priced at $17.50 per share, and the stock offering was quickly oversubscribed.
 This raised $17 million for the park.
 Under the terms of the lease agreement, the park was to pay an annual rent of $600,000 for the first five years, $750,000 for the next ten years, and $1 million thereafter.
 Wood presented further details for the park to Zeckendorf and his son William Zeckendorf Jr. later the same year.